 Now, obviously this is an oversimplification.
 It’s easier said than done.
 And many aspiring Amazon sellers crash and burn (including myself, 5 years ago when I was young and naive).

-To succeed in today’s competitive market, you need to follow a proven plan.
+Only one thing is for sure — to succeed in today’s competitive market, you need to follow a proven plan.
 Fortunately, this free Amazon FBA masterclass gives you just that.

 If an Amazon business looks interesting to you, do yourself a favor and check out my Marketplace Superheroes review.
 I give an inside look at a training program (and software) that literally guarantees your success.